 For more information on writing and submitting your proposal, attend one of the Internship Information Meetings (see dates above).
 In addition, as you are writing your proposal, feel free to make an appointment with the Business Internship Coordinator, Elizabeth Harvey—she will be glad to help!

 Email the proposal to the Internship Coordinator in MS-WORD format so that comments can be inserted during the review process.
 Email the file to firstname.lastname@example.org without any signatures—note that the email address is mgmt followed by the word internship with no space in between.

 - The subject line of your email message must be: (your-last-name in parenthesis) followed by Internship Proposal.
 For example: (Smith) Internship Proposal.

-- The body of the email must contain the following statement: Before making this submission, I completed the Mgmt 489 prerequisite form.
+- The body of the email must contain the following statement: Before making this submission, I completed the BUS 489 prerequisite form.
 Also, I am certifying that I have been accepted into this position by the host organization shown in the attached proposal.

 - This statement must be followed by your complete name, again in the body of the email.

 The Internship Coordinator will then work to get your proposal approved by the Department.
 During the approval process, you will be sent feedback on your proposal and will likely do one or more revisions—look for feedback that will be sent to you from email@example.com.

 (5c) Signatures on the Proposal and Internship Agreement Form

 Once your proposal is approved by the Department, the following four steps must then be completed: